LSSTDESC/qp/README.md

 ## Contribution

-If you are interested in this project, please do drop us a line via the hyperlinked contact names above, or by [writing us an issue](https://github.com/LSSTDESC/qp/issues/new).
-To get started contributing to the `qp` project, take a look at the [Contribution Guidelines](http://qp.readthedocs.io/developer_docs/contribution.html).
+If you are interested in this project, please [write us an issue](https://github.com/LSSTDESC/qp/issues/new).
+Before contributing to the `qp` project, take a look at the [Contribution Guidelines](http://qp.readthedocs.io/developer_docs/contribution.html).

 ## License